 DEERS & ID Cards

 Absolutely NOTHING can take place without obtaining a completed DD Form 1172, APPLICATION FOR UNIFORMED SERVICES IDENTIFICATION CARD DEERS ENROLLMENT and a current ID Card.
 This must be the FIRST thing accomplished upon in-processing at your duty station.
 Whether it is for Mobility prior to AD/TDY Deployment for part time service members or a PCS change for AD members, nothing can happen without these documents being obtained by the service member (Sponsor) and their dependants.
+If you are obtaining an ID card for a Dependent 21 years old or older start at LEAST 90 days ahead of the expiration date on your Dependent’s card.
+DD Form 137-5 can take several days for parents/guardians to complete and require a large amount of supporting documentation.
+Completed forms MUST be sent to your assigned DFAS location for processing before a formal Favorable Dependency Determination letter can be issued and mailed to you.
+This letter is then submitted to your local Pass and ID office for issuance of an ID card.

 Active Duty and retired members are automatically registered in DEERS, but they must take action to register their family members and ensure they are correctly entered into the database.
 Failure to enroll or mistakes in the database that are left unaddressed can cause problems with TriCare claims and in some cases treatment, so it is critical to maintain correct DEERS information.